- Variable interest rate of 0.20% gross* p.a./AER**

 - Monthly savings options

-- View your account online via our Interactive facility (restrictions apply), request withdrawals and send secure messages
+- View your account, request withdrawals and send secure messages via our online service (restrictions apply)

 - Interest payable on 31 December